PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 However, the duration of the request can be rather long (ie. tens of milliseconds) and it is a little uncertain when the clock was read within the time frame - more towards the beginning or end?

 ### Common time

 The sensor and ROS could synchronize their time to a common time source.
 The R2000 and R2300 yet do not support such synchronization.

-### Implementation in PF driver

-Class `TimeSync` (in `src/pf_driver/src/pf/timesync.cpp` and `src/pf_driver/include/pf/timesync.h`)
-holds an array of `TimeSync_Sample`, each relating a particular `pc_time` to a `sensor_time` timestamp.

-New timestamp pairs can be fed into an instance of `TimeSync` by calling its `update()` method.
-Using the samples collected in this array, coefficients are computed for conversion between sensor timestamps and PC timestamps, either using just averaging the offset and slope or using linear regression (determined by driver parameter `timesync_regression`).

-The class method `sensor_to_rclcpp()` is meant for conversion of sensor to ROS timestamps, using these coefficients.

-There are currently two instances of `TimeSync`.

-The first, `passive_timesync` is updated each time when a scan data packet is evaluated, using the sensor timestamp in the packet and the ROS time when evaluation starts.
-At that time of evaluation, an unknown duration has passed since physical reception.
-The update frequency currently is determined implicitly by the rate of scan data packets and a hardcoded upper limit of 10 Hz (packets within 100 ms after an update are ignored).

-The second instance of `TimeSync`, `active_timesync`, is fed from a timer callback that is set up in `pf_interface` to regularly trigger HTTP requests for sensor time and update the `TimeSync` instance with the results.
-Its frequency is determined by the `timesync_interval` driver parameter (milliseconds).
-If the request took longer than 50 ms, the result is ignored.

-For ease of implementation, those `TimeSync` instances are part of the `params_` `ScanParameter` object, because this object is within reach for both the PF interface timer callback and during packet evaluation, although they strictly aren't parameters but dynamic state.

-The list of recorded `TimeSync_Sample` is reset whenever a non-zero `scan_status` in a packet header is seen, indicating a change in sample rate, a significant deviation from nominal `scan_frequency` or other problems.
-Also an update later than one second after the previous one would cause a reset (for details see `timesync.cpp`).
-In general, the time span covered by the collected samples can be configured in driver parameter `timesync_period`.

-### Changes to previous implementation

-In short, previously, the driver put the time of evaluation of the first packet of a scan into LaserScan.header.stamp.

-Now it represents the time when the first sample was taken.
-It is converted from sensor time into ROS time using offset and coefficient computed from data obtained during preceding observation of the time relationship.

-More precisely, in previous driver versions, the LaserScan `header.stamp` was set to the `rclcpp::Clock().now() - scan_time` at the time when the first contributing packet was parsed.
-Before `bugfix/laserscan-metadata`, the `scan_time` was mistakenly always zero so effectively this represented the time when the first packet of the scan was received (ie. a packet length later than when the first sample of the first packet was taken).
-After `bugfix/laserscan-metadata`, it becomes more complicated, because `scan_time` is calculated correctly but the actual time correction should have been the duration of the measurements in the packet, not a whole scan.
+### PPS (pulses per second)

+R2000 can be configured to generate a pulse on a switching output related to its internal time, e.g. whenever its internal clock reaches a full second.
+Knowing exactly at which ROS time the full sensor time second is reached can help to improve the accuracy of the offset that has been determined with other methods.
+The ROS driver might get support for this in the future, e.g. with sensor output connected to a GPIO or serial (RS232) control line input, but currently this is not possible.

-### Usage
+## Usage

-Select a method to compute a ROS timestamp from sensor timestamp by setting `timesync_method` to one of the following values (defaults to 2 if not set):
+Select a method to compute a ROS timestamp from sensor timestamp by setting `timesync_method` to one of the following values (defaults to 'average' if not set):

- - 0 (sensor time is converted without adding any offset, not conformant to `msgs/LaserScan` spec)
+ - `off` (sensor time is converted without adding any offset, not conformant to `msgs/LaserScan` spec)
- - 1 (ROS timestamp is set to packet evalution ROS time minus packet duration)
+ - `simple` (ROS timestamp is set to packet evalution ROS time minus packet duration)
- - 2 (ROS timestamp is set to sensor timestamp plus offset to ROS time, computed from packet evaluation times)
+ - `average` (ROS timestamp is set to sensor timestamp plus offset to ROS time, computed from packet evaluation times)
- - 3 (ROS timestamp is set to sensor timestamp plus offset to ROS time, determined with HTTP requests to sensor)
+ - `requests` (ROS timestamp is set to sensor timestamp plus offset to ROS time, determined with HTTP requests to sensor)

-The node parameter `timesync_interval` determines the interval (in milliseconds) between requests made for sensor time if `timesync_method` is 3.
+The node parameter `timesync_interval` determines the interval (in milliseconds) between requests made for sensor time if `timesync_method` is `requests`.

-The parameter `timesync_period` determines the period of time over which data is kept for averaging, and `timesync_regression` may be set to `true` if linear regression is preferred over simple averaging for computing the ROS time from sensor time.
+The parameter `timesync_period` (in milliseconds) determines the period of time over which data is recorded for averaging.

-Additionally, `timestamp_off_usec` allows to specify a fixed duration (in microseconds) which will be added to the PC time computed from sensor time, to compensate for a known extra offset between computed and actual time.
-When using the packet evaluation timestamps (`timesync_method=2`) for estimation, you typically have to compensate for a time that is a little behind (larger) with a negative value, e.g. -3000.
+Additionally, `timestamp_offset_usec` allows to specify a fixed duration (in microseconds) which will be added to the PC time computed from sensor time, to compensate for a known extra offset between computed and actual time.

+When using the packet evaluation timestamps (`timesync_method: average`) for estimation, you typically have to compensate for a time that is a little behind (larger) with a negative value, e.g. -3000.
 When using extra HTTP requests, the computed time instead appears to be ahead of the actual time so the value typically must be positive, e.g. 10000, often dependent on the load caused by current amount of data to handle (scan frequency X scan size).

 Typical setups are described below.
-The currently recommended setup is to leave `timesync_method` at its default (2), choose `transport udp` and `timesync_period 10000`.
+The currently recommended setup is to leave `timesync_method` at its default (`average`), choose `transport: udp` and `timesync_period: 10000`.

 Feedback is welcome!

-#### Method 0: No conversion
+#### Method 'off': No conversion

 The timestamp from sensor is just numerically converted into ROS time.
 That is, for example, if the sensor was just powered on, you'd expect just a few seconds here.
 This does not conform to the `msgs/LaserScan` specification and therefore should be chosen only if you only do your own custom processing of the messages.

-    timesync_method:   0
+    timesync_method:   "off"

-#### Method 1: Just packet evaluation time, no averaging
+#### Method 'simple': Just packet evaluation time, no averaging

 Just set timestamp in ROS LaserScan to evaluation time of first scan packet minus the time needed to measure the points contained in that packet, so it